MicrosoftDocs/microsoft-authentication-library-javascript/msal-javascript-conceptual/b2c-overview.md

 # Customer intent: As an application developer, I want to learn how MSAL.js can be used with Azure AD B2C for authentication and authorization in my organization's web apps and web APIs that my customers log in to and use.
 ---

-# Use the Microsoft Authentication Library for JavaScript to work with Azure AD B2C
+# Use MSAL.js to work with Azure AD B2C

 The [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js) enables JavaScript developers to authenticate users with social and local identities using [Azure Active Directory B2C](/azure/active-directory/active-directory-b2c/overview.md) (Azure AD B2C).